conan-io/docs/integrations/cmake/cmake_multi_generator.rst

 .. warning::

-    Please note, the ``cmake_multi`` generator is designed as a helper for consumers, but it is totally discouraged to create packages.
-See last section on this page.
+    The ``cmake_multi`` generator is designed as a helper for consumers, but not for creating packages.
+    If you also want to create a package, see :ref:`Creating packages<cmake_multi_creating_packages>` section.

 Global variables approach